-- Hi, this is Chris Converse, and in this episode we'll transform the bullets of an unordered list into triangles without modifying the HTML of our page.
-So if you'd like to follow along, download the exercise files, and let's begin by opening the HTML file in a text editor.
-So once you have the HTML file open up in the head area, you'll see a link to style.css, we'll be opening this in a moment.
-Inside the body area, we have a header and an article.
-Inside the article we have the standard unordered list.
-So we have a <ul> and a series of <li>s.
+- [Instructor] Hi, this is Chris Converse.
+And in this episode, we'll take a look at the CSS not selector.
+Or more formally, the negation pseudo-class.
+This allows us to define a CSS rule that will select items that are not part of the selection group.
+So if you'd like to follow along, download the exercise files and let's begin by opening the HTML file in a text editor.
+Now, once you have the HTML file open, up in the head area, we have a link to style.css, which we'll be opening in a moment.
+Inside of the body area, we have a gallery.

 Q: Why can't I earn a Certificate of Completion for this course?

 A: We publish a new tutorial or tutorials for this course on a regular basis.
 We are unable to offer a Certificate of Completion because it is an ever-evolving course that is not designed to be completed.
 Check back often for new movies.